40+ Asian American and Pacific Islander Food Brands We Love to Stock From

 We’ve always appreciated the ability to connect to different cultures through their cuisines and food traditions.
 It’s Asian American and Pacific Islander Heritage Month and there’s no shortage of food and drink brands to celebrate this May and beyond.
 Showing support is especially important this year, given the rise of anti-Asian violence and discrimination.
 From plant-based ramen to craft hard seltzer to single-origin spices, these products proudly celebrate their founders’ AAPI heritage and the Asian American community.

-It’s been almost a year since Kim and Vanessa Pham founded Omsom, their line of boldly flavored meal starter sauces inspired by East- and Southeast-Asian dishes.
-Since then, they’ve hit some impressive milestones: Selling out within the first 72 hours of launching, then selling out six more times, and most recently, collaborating with cookbook author and chili-aficionado Pepper Teigen (a.k.a.
-Chrissy Teigen’s mom).
+It’s been a couple years since Kim and Vanessa Pham founded Omsom, their line of boldly flavored meal starter sauces inspired by East- and Southeast-Asian dishes.
+Since then, they’ve hit some impressive milestones: Selling out within the first 72 hours of launching, then selling out six more times and collaborating with cookbook author and chili-aficionado Pepper Teigen.
 The sisters always wanted to start a business together, and as first-generation Vietnamese Americans and daughters of refugees, they created Omsom to connect to their identities as women of color and their "third culture."
 With Omsom, their mission is to give Asian Americans a contemporary way to get a true taste of home and to share something beyond the grocery store "ethnic" aisle with non-Asian Americans.
 Each of the starter sauces were developed in partnership with who they call Tastemakers, celebrated Asian chefs who push the boundaries of their respective cuisines, including Thai, Vietnamese, Filipino, Japanese, Chinese and Korean.
 Mix and match your protein or vegetables with starters like Spicy Bulgogi, Larb or Yuzu Misoyaki.
 The sisters are especially fond of the Vietnamese Lemongrass BBQ, developed by their friend and chef Jimmy Ly (Kim recommends slathering it on top of crispy air-fried tofu).
 You can purchase products through their website, and we recommend snapping up the collaboration with Pepper Teigen A.S.A.P., a dish starter for Krapow that proudly features MSG as a core ingredient.

 The next time you need a pick-me-up, reach for one of Enroot’s farm-to-bottle sparkling teas.
 Enroot was co-founded by CEO Cristina Magno Patwa in honor of her grandmother’s legacy as a small-scale farmer and food entrepreneur in the Philippines, along with her business partner, John Fogelman, and Brad Pitt (yes, that Brad Pitt).
 The start-up also benefited from a partnership with chefs from the James Beard Foundation’s Impact program, who are active in promoting sustainable food systems in their communities.
 The rigorous recipe research and development process involved sampling hundreds of tea varietals, fruits, roots and botanicals, as well as extensive brewing method testing, resulting in the creation of a slow, 20-hour cold brew ritual.
 Staying true to her heritage and penchant for bold flavors was paramount.
 To wit, Reenergize: Mango Ginger Turmeric Guayusa, is one of Patwa’s favorites, as it reminds her of eating arroz caldo, a Filipino ginger chicken porridge, chased with sweet fresh mango from her family’s trees for dessert.
 Other noteworthy flavors include Rejuvenate: Peach Hibiscus Jasmine Green Tea, which customers say tastes like summer in a bottle, and the caffeine-free Strawberry Lavender Rosemary Tulsi.
 True to its sustainability mission, Enroot is the first food and beverage start-up to work with SCS Global Services to implement a sourcing policy that underscores its efforts to work with suppliers to source high-quality, organic ingredients and eliminate plastic use where possible and help reduce its carbon footprint.
 You can find the products on Enroot’s website and in select retailers in Southern California.